-One minute read.
 Written by a grade 8 student

 Halloween is celebrated each year on October 31.
 The origin of this festival is a bit, well, it’s a bit dark.
-Its roots are about 2,000 years old, and goes back to an ancient Celtic festival when people would light bonfires and wear costumes to ward off ghosts.
+Its roots are about 2,000 years old and go back to an ancient Celtic festival when people would light bonfires and wear costumes to ward off ghosts.

 Wait, what’s Celtic?

 The Celts were tribal people who originated in central Europe.
 The existence of the Celts was first documented in the seventh or eighth century B.C. – they shared a similar language, religious beliefs, traditions, and culture.

 Ok, but why the scary costumes?

 Samhain (and then Halloween) marked the end of summer and the beginning of the New Year in November.
-It also welcomed in the harvest.
-However, it was believed that during this time the souls of those who had died that year (and which had travelled to the otherworld) would return to visit their homes.
+It also welcomed the harvest.
+However, it was believed that during this time the souls of those who had died that year (and who had travelled to the otherworld) would return to visit their homes.
 At the time of Samhain, people would light bonfires and wear costumes to scare off these ghosts.
 It was one of the fire festivals of the Celts.
-During this time of year, fires burnt in the fireplaces of people’s homes while the harvest was gathered.
+During this time of year, fires burned in the fireplaces of people’s homes while the harvest was gathered.

 So how did Samhain turn into Halloween?

 This Celtic festival (Samhain) was a harvest festival that began on October 31 and continued through the Celtic New Year on November 1.
 But, the Romans didn’t like the Celts and wanted to convert them to Christianity.
 In that process, they sort of mixed some of their Christian traditions with Celtic ones.
-There was this Christian festival called All-Saints Day, which was a day to honour the dead (nothing to do with Samhain, but stay with me, it gets clearer).
+There was this Christian festival called All Saints Day, which was a day to honour the dead (nothing to do with Samhain, but stay with me, it gets clearer).

 All Saint’s Day was also known as All Hallows Day.
 And, in the 8th century, the Roman Catholic Church moved the date of All Saints’ Day to November 1, making the eve of this day the 31st – which became All Hallow’s Eve – thus Halloween.
-On this day, traditions from Samhain remained, like wearing disguises to hide from the wandering souls etc.
+On this day, traditions from Samhain remained, like wearing disguises to hide from wandering souls, etc.

-And Why the Pumpkin?
+And why the pumpkin?

 So, Jack’s soul was condemned to roam the earth forever.
 Scared of this soul, people in Ireland would carve the devil’s faces on turnips to frighten away Jack’s soul.
-When Irish immigrants moved to America, they began carving these on pumpkins, as these were native to the region
+When Irish immigrants moved to America, they began carving these on pumpkins, as these were native to the region.